rElustondo/101342857_COMP3123_Assignment2/README.md

 # 101342857_COMP3123_Assignment2
+# first install node modules for back end and front end
 # To run this app on docker use
 # docker-compose -p assignment2 -f docker-compose.yml up -d
 # then sign in to app at http://localhost:3000/login